OSGeo/OSGeoLive-doc/overview/zoo-project_overview.rst

 ~~~~~~~~~~

 ZOO Project provides a developer friendly Web Processing Service (WPS) framework for creating and chaining Web Processing Services.
+A WPS provides web access to functions which run spatial algorithms.
-It supports many programming languages and comes with two demo applications using simple
+Zoo Project supports many programming languages and comes with two demo applications using simple
 spatialtools Services Providers (a C shared library and a Python module)
 based on the GEOS and OGR Libraries.